Image: AI generated

 2. Contract Locking (Ratchet Pattern)

 When verification passes, lock it.
+The verification code written this way is called ratchet code.
 Hurl tests declare API behavior in plain text, running on every commit in CI.
-Passing tests cannot be deleted.
+Passing ratchet code cannot be deleted.
 The agent can freely change code, but cannot change behavior.
 Drift is structurally suppressed.

 3. Separating Decisions from Implementation